 The Swag is made of three different layers (International Patents Pending).
 Each layer plays a significant role in keeping your produce fresher for much longer!
 The outer layer of The Swag protects your fruit & veggies and stops the water in the middle layer from drying up.
 However, it's the two other layers that make the difference.
 The thicker middle layer absorbs and holds the water, almost like the inner layer of a babies nappy, it draws the moisture away from the babies bottom, or in this case, away from the fresh produce in your Swag.
 If too much moisture is up against your fruit & veggies - they'll rot quicker!
 The very Inner layer, provides a dryer barrier whilst allowing your fruit & veggies to draw on the air and water they need.
 This keeps everything Fresher for Longer.

 In Australia and New Zealand, 'a swag' is a portable sleeping unit.
 It is normally a bundle of belongings rolled in a traditional fashion to be carried by a foot traveller in the bush.
 Before motor transport was common, foot travel over long distances was essential to agriculture in the Australian bush.

-The Swag has only just begun it's own personal journey, on foot and we're excited about where this road leads - come & join The Swag movement.
+The Swag has only just begun it's journey, on foot and we're excited about where this road leads.
+Come & join The Swag movement.

 The Swag is all about giving back.
-It’s heavily ingrained ineverything we do.
-From giving customers back those extra days/weeks fresh produce can last, to acting consciously and thoughtfully and making a real difference to the place we live, and the earth as a whole.
+It’s heavily ingrained in everything we do.
+From extending the life of customer's fresh produce by weeks, to acting consciously and thoughtfully we make a real difference to the place we live and the earth as a whole.